-Saturday’s 911-system outage in the District of Columia highlights the necessity for fault tolerant systems running mission-critical applications.
+Saturday’s 911-system outage in the District of Columia highlights the necessity for fault-tolerant systems running mission-critical applications.
 Due to a PEPCO power outage to the call site on Martin Luther King Jr. Avenue, citizens could not reach EMS personnel from 1:53 to 2:16 p.m.
 Although traditional and social media channels did their best to get the word out about alternate numbers, all 617,996 citizens of the District were put at risk.
-Perhaps nothing is more critical to a city than public safety systems like EMS, Fire and Police response.
+Perhaps nothing is more critical to a city than public safety systems like EMS, Fire and Police response, and avoiding public safety outages.

 @AriAnkhNeferet from Twitter said it best, “Someone please explain to me how it’s possible that 911 is experiencing a power outage?!
 Come on DC. we have to do better.”